Approximate and Robust Bounded Job Start Scheduling for Royal Mail Delivery Offices: Long and Short Instances

 \subsection{Longest Processing Time First}

 We consider two natural classes of BJSP instances for which LPT achieves an approximation ratio better than 2.
 Instance $\langle m,\mathcal{J}\rangle$ is (i) \emph{long} if $p_j\geq m$ for each $j\in \mathcal{J}$ and (ii) \emph{short} if $p_j<m$ for every $j\in \mathcal{J}$.
 This section proves that LPT is 5/3-approximate for long instances and optimal for short instances.
+Intuitively, LPT schedules for long instances contain a significant amount of time without job starts, where all machines execute long jobs in parallel.
+LPT schedules for short instances have no time where all machines simultaneously execute jobs in parallel, because of the BJSP constraint and the fact that all jobs are short.
+In this case, the number of job starts is significant compared to the overall makespan.
+Using these observations, we are able to obtain better than 2-approximate schedules for these two classes of instances.

 Consider a feasible schedule $\mathcal{S}$ and let $r=\max_{j\in\mathcal{J}}\{s_j\}$ be the last job start time.
 We say that $\mathcal{S}$ is a \emph{compact schedule} if it holds that either (i) $|\mathcal{A}_t|=m$, or (ii) $|\mathcal{B}_t|=1$, for each $t\in[1,r]$.
 Lemma~\ref{Lemma:Initial_Idle} shows the existence of an optimal compact schedule and derives a lower bound on the optimal makespan.